VityaSchel/bunsogs/README.md

 ## CLI

 To add or manage rooms, rooms admins and moderators and global server admins and moderators, use bunsogs-cli.
 You can utilize command line interface to manage your bunsogs in two ways:

-1. Interactive, human-friendly, **recommended** (i.e. `bunsogs`)
+1. Interactive, human-friendly, **recommended** (i.e. just type `bunsogs-cli` and hit enter)
-  - Simply start it with no options, you will be presented with a simple interface that you can navigate using keyboard arrows
+  - You will be presented with a graphic interface that you can navigate using keyboard arrows
-2. With arguments, for automatization (e.g. `bunsogs --add-room fishing --name "Fish talk"`)
+2. With arguments, for automation (e.g. `bunsogs-cli --add-room fishing --name "Fish talk"`)
-  - You can pass options to CLI to automate things, because it will simply run the process, output result and exit, with no tty
+  - You can pass options to CLI to automate things, because it will simply run the process, output result and exit, you may skip any confirmation prompts with `-y` argument

-You must always be in the bunsogs directory, to start CLI.

-To start CLI you can pick one of two options:
-- Start right away
-   - If you want to simply use CLI without installing anything additionally, use `bun bunsogs-cli` command
-   - For example, `bun bunsogs-cli --help` or `bun bunsogs-cli --add-room sudoku --name "Sudoku solvers"`
-   - From now on, this documentation will use `bunsogs-cli` command, but if you use this approach, simply prepend `bun ` to each command
-- OR Add to your $PATH
-   - This approach makes even shorter `bunsogs-cli` command available to your system, so that you can run `bunsogs-cli --help`
-   - For most OS (mac/linux) to install bunsogs-cli, use
-   1. `echo "export PATH=\$PATH:$(pwd)/cli" >> ${HOME}/.$(basename $SHELL)rc`
-   2. `source ${HOME}/.$(basename $SHELL)rc`
-   - After that, try to use `bunsogs-cli` in your terminal!
+In any case you should run CLI in the target bunsogs directory.
+But if you're advanced user, you can configure bunsogs to run from anywhere: add cli directory to your PATH variable (on most OSes, you should run `echo "export PATH=\$PATH:$(pwd)/cli" >> ${HOME}/.$(basename $SHELL)rc && source ${HOME}/.$(basename $SHELL)rc`), then each time you run `bunsogs-cli` command, pass `BUNSOGS_DB` environment variable with path to targeting bunsogs's db.sqlite3.

-## CLI Options
+### CLI Options

-**Note: you may find it easier to use brand new interactive mode (run bunsogs-cli without arguments), instead of supplying options as args**
+**Note: you might find it easier to use brand new interactive mode (just run `bunsogs-cli` command without arguments), instead of supplying options as args**

 You can get detailed documentation of cli by running `bunsogs-cli --help`